marta-krzyk-dev/CrazyPizzaCLI/README.md

 1. Start the application as described in **Set up**
 2. Open up Chrome and and go to the address that the app printed out: `localhost:3000` or `localhost:5000`.
 Follow this [Basic usage scenario](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/wiki#basic-usage-scenario) to learn how to navigate on the website.
 2. With the website opened, click F12 to show up console.
-3. After prompt sign `>` enter a command.
+3. Enter a command.
 Find the available commands in the table below.

 ### CLI Commands